Reskilling and upskilling of the working population

 Connecting the National Reference Centers with the business fabric

-Strategic Plan for subsidies by the Ministry of Education and Vocational Training 2021/2023
+Strategic Plan for subsidies by the Ministry of Education, Vocational Training and Sports (MEFD) 2021/2023

-Last May 2021, the Minister of Education and Vocational Training (MEFP) approved the Strategic Plan for Subsidies 2021-2023, with the aim of helping the planning, execution and monitoring of the subsidies managed by the Ministry.
+Last May 2021, the Minister of Education, Vocational Training and Sports (MEFD) approved the Strategic Plan for Subsidies 2021-2023, with the aim of helping the planning, execution and monitoring of the subsidies managed by the Ministry.
 This plan seeks to carry out a more effective, efficient, and transparent operation.
 This plan consists of 8 strategic objectives, of which the Strategic Objective 7 (Promote professional development and the training provision in Vocational Training for Employment) has an impact on employability.
 Subsidies will go, among other things, to direct aid for unemployed training, and direct aid for the employees training.

 Recovery, Transformation and Resilience Plan